krishbale/Chat-Apps-Encryption-Webhooks/log.md

 Work signing off time:  6:30 PM

 ----->Tasks:

-->Research on multi part upload in minio   .
+->Further  Research on multi part upload in minio   .
-->Created and failed frontend react  and backend   to implement minio file uploading for large data.

--Blockers : Multi part implementation not avaible in minio javascript
+-> Discussion on whether to  channine the  progress bar while uploading in frontend ->Worked on react template to understand further to implennt multipart file upload -Blockers : Multi part implementation not avaible in minio javascript

 ```